 Three Healthy Dessert Recipes For Happy Kids

 Kids love sweets.
 The trouble is, their favourite treats are full of sugar, and studies have shown that too much sugar can lead to weight gain, high blood pressure and even worse, diabetes.
 That doesn’t mean you have to skip dessert though.
-Here are three healthy recipes that will tickle your kids’ taste buds and soothe their sweet cravings.
+Here are three healthy Dessert options that will tickle your kids’ taste buds and soothe their sweet cravings.

 1. Summer Smoothies